course-details-portlet

 Learning methods and activities

-Teaching methods will include in-class lessons, working with tasks both individually and in groups, discussions, and optionally oral or written student presentations.
-The students will use the language actively through the entire program, both in oral and written communication with other students and teachers.
-It is expected that students acquire the subject material through self-study outside of the organized teaching period, and through work in colloquia groups.
-It is also expected that the students will meet prepared for teaching and that they will use the library actively.
-Lastly, it is expected that the students are active throughout the entire program.
+Teaching methods will include in-class lessons, seminar-style teaching, workshop activities, and work in smaller groups.
+Students are expected to use the language actively through the entire program, both in oral and written communication with fellow students and teachers.
+The course requires that students acquire the subject material through self-study outside of organized teaching time and through work in study groups.
+Students are also expected to meet prepared for teaching and to use the library actively.
+Active participation is expected throughout the entire program.

 Compulsory assignments